Vatsim-Scandinavia/controlcenter/UPGRADE.md

 # Upgrading

-## Upgrading from 3.4.0 to 4.0
+## Upgrading from version 3.4 to 4.0

-These are the steps required to migrate from 3.4.0 to 4.0, please make sure you've a backup and upgraded to minimum 3.4.0 before starting this process.
+To have the smoothest upgrade experience, we highly recommend that you've upgraded to v3.4.0 before upgrading to v4.0.0.
+This way it'll be easier to isolate issues that might happen on the way.

+Make sure you have a manual backup of the database before upgrading.

 ### Breaking change ⚠️